Record Number of Pilgrims in 2024

 Most foreign walkers in Norway come from Germany or the Netherlands.
 Visiting pilgrims often say that nature is their main motivation for walking in Norway; they want to see the Norwegian mountains and fjords.
 Many are also interested in Norwegian culture and the history from the Viking Age and the Middle Ages.

 The National Pilgrimage Center is also expecting an increase of pilgrims in the years to come.
-The center has recorded over a 40% increase in visits to pilegrimsleden.no in the past months, and most people visit the website to use the planner, where they can set up a plan for their next pilgrimage.
+The center has recorded a 30 % increase in visits to pilegrimsleden.no in the past months, and most people visit the website to use the planner, where they can set up a plan for their next pilgrimage.